Lam Family College of Business & Computer Science Pitch Contest

 The top three pitches win cash prizes!

-This is a great opportunity for Computer Science students to hear feedback about their innovative ideas from industry experts and faculty.
-Students can apply for the University-wide Innovation Pitch Competition with the same idea.
+This is a great opportunity for engineering and techology major students to hear feedback about their innovative ideas from industry experts and faculty.
+Students can also apply for the University-wide Innovation Pitch Competition with the same idea if they wish.
 We welcome any stage of entrepreneurial ideas from the ideation phase to those that are ready for angels and seed investments.

 - First place: $500